oir/startle/docs/README.md

 </div>

-**startle** lets you transform a python function into a command line entry point, e.g:
+**startle** lets you transform a python function (or functions) into a command line entry point, e.g:

 `wc.py`:
 ```python